-Figure 1-6 Board of Education
+re 1-6 d of Education

-Circuit Symbols and where to find them on the Board of Education.
+it Symbols and where d them on the Board of ation.
 Also shown is how each row of 5 sockets on the breadboard is electrically connected underneath.

 Figure 1-6 also shows some samples of 5 socket wide rows that are electrically connected underneath the breadboard.
 There are 34 of these 5 socket wide rows arranged in the two columns on the breadboard.
 If you want to connect two jumper wires to each other, you can just plug them into the same row of 5.
 Then the wires are electrically connected.
 Likewise, if you want to connect one or more wires to the terminal of a part, just plug them into the same row on the breadboard and they'll be connected.